-Energy drinks are beverages that were designed to give the consumer a rapid boost in the level of energy, allowing extra strength and alertness during the day.
-These energy drinks were initially introduced in Europe in the late 1980’s and were later marketed in the United States in the late 1990’s.
-These beverages contain high amounts of caffeine, which is a stimulating alkaloid derived from the coffee plant.
-Energy drinks also contain L-carnitine, which is responsible in the release of energy from metabolic reactions in the body.
+Energy drinks are beverages that were designed to give the consumer a rapid energy boost, allowing extra strength and alertness during the day.
+These drinks were initially introduced in Europe in the late 1980s and were later marketed in the United States in the late 1990s.
+They contain high amounts of caffeine, which is a stimulating alkaloid derived from the coffee plant.